Rory Kinnear: Television

 In 2011, he provided narration during the BBC Proms production of 'Henry V – suite' arranged by Muir Mathieson during their Film Music Prom.
 He appeared in the lead role of Prime Minister Michael Callow in "The National Anthem", the first episode of the anthology series Black Mirror.
 In July 2012, Kinnear appeared as Bolingbroke in Richard II, a BBC Two adaptation of the play of the same name, with Ben Whishaw as King Richard and Patrick Stewart as John of Gaunt.

-From 2013 to 2017, he starred as Michael in the BBC sitcom Count Arthur Strong.
-He has also appeared in the Channel 4 drama Southcliffe.

-In December 2013, he appeared as British peer and suspected murderer Lord Lucan in the two-part ITV series Lucan.

-He also appeared as Frankenstein's monster in the Showtime television series Penny Dreadful, which premiered 11 May 2014.
+In 2013, Kinnear starred as Michael in the BBC sitcom Count Arthur Strong, continuing in that role for 4 years.
+The same year, he appeared in the Channel 4 drama Southcliffe, and in December 2013, he portrayed British peer and suspected murderer Lord Lucan in the two-part ITV series Lucan.
+He also appeared as Frankenstein's monster in the Showtime television series Penny Dreadful, for which, he won the Satellite Award for Best Supporting Actor – Series, Miniseries or Television Film in 2014.

-In 2017, he appeared in the British miniseries Guerrilla as a Chief Inspector in the Special Branches.

-In 2017, he starred as Robert Lessing in the BBC Two comedy series Quacks, which ridicules the early days of medicine in England.

-In 2018, he appeared in the first episode of the fourth series of the BBC One comedy series Inside No. 9, Zanzibar, which being a Shakespearean parody, was written in mainly rhyming couplets, with Rory Kinnear playing identical twins and long-lost sons.
+In 2017, he appeared in the British miniseries Guerrilla as a Chief Inspector in the Special Branches. and as Robert Lessing from the early days of English medicine in the BBC Two comedy series Quacks.
+In 2018, he appeared in the first episode of the fourth series of the BBC One anthology series Inside No. 9, Zanzibar, a modern take on a Shakespearean comedy performed entirely in iambic pentameter.

 In 2019, Kinnear played Craig Oliver in the Channel 4 television film Brexit: The Uncivil War, and the desperate financial advisor Stephen Lyons in the futuristic series Years and Years.